Competition out there is fierce!

 Here’s a quick dive into some stats on the value of video marketing.

-- Of the world’s four billion internet users, three billion use social media often.
+- There are more than four billion internet users in the world today.
+Of those four billion internet users, three billion use social media often.

 Any business that means business should find itself in that statistical stream.
 Video is simply an inescapable feature of doing business in the digital age.

-2. What is video marketing anyway?
+2. What is Video Marketing Anyway?

 Granted, the term ‘video marketing’ does have a somewhat starchy or stuffy ring to it.